Tips to manage and execute them with success

 New technology represents a challenge for any automation project.
 However, updating the equipment with the constant changing of the software is a challenge, electronic technology or others automation equipment can make the difference in implementing a functional and high-performance control system integration or a poor performance system.
 Likewise, it is important to train the staff with the latest automation technology to keep the system running smoothly.

 Control and Field Instrumentation Documentation:

-System integrator provides a very detail documentation that include all requirements from the automation control system.
-In short, the documentation of the control system does not follow standards that for process control and instrumentation, then it may be necessary to manually create this documentation.
-For example: tag numbers may easily identify the field device when ordering and shipping, as well as installing in the plant.
+The system integrator provides very detailed documentation that includes all requirements from the automation control system.
+In short, the documentation of the control system does not follow standards for process control and instrumentation, then it may be necessary to manually create this documentation.
+For example, tag numbers may easily identify the field device when ordering and shipping, as well as installing in the plant.

 Tips No. 4

 The project manager is responsible for the selection of the devices that best match the process design requirements.
 This includes the selection of the transmitters that fit the operating conditions, the type and sizing of valves, and other implementation detail specified in the process flow diagram.
 Some of these diagrams are:

 - Piping and Instrumentation Diagram – On the diagram describes all decisions or changes concerning field instrumentation, the assignment of device tags, and piping details.
 (P&ID)